 We analyzed two large, epidemiological data sets on influenza A to assess whether suspected impacts from childhood imprinting consistently shape birth year specific risk from H1N1 and H3N2 influenza.
 First, we reconstructed birth year-specific imprinting histories for all birth years from 1918 to the present, and then developed three antigen-specific hypotheses to describe expected patterns if childhood imprinting to conserved HA epitopes, variable HA epitopes, or to NA was the dominant driver of birth year-specific risk (Fig. \ref{fig1}).
 Then, we compared differences in the age distribution of risk from H1N1 and H3N2 across influenza seasons from 2007 to 2016, and found that H3N2 consistently caused more cases than H1N1 in older cohorts, while H1N1 consistently had the highest impacts in younger cohorts.
 In general, these differences between subtype-specific age distributions were qualitatively consistent with population-level imprinting protection (Fig. \ref{fig1}), although the magnitude and shape of differences between H1N1 and H3N2 distributions varied somewhat across time and space (\ref{fig2}-\ref{fig3}).
 Finally, we fit a suite of models to data using maximum likelihood, and performed model comparison to test which candidate imprinting hypothesis, if any, was most consistent with observed differences in risk from H1N1 or H3N2.
 Model comparison on both INSIGHT and Arizona data sets showed the greatest support for imprinting effects at the HA subtype level, or NA imprinting.

 Overall, differences between age distributions of infection caused by H1N1 or H3N2 were much more pronounced in the AZDHS data than in the INSIGHT data.
 Differences between the datasets may arise due to geographic variation in influenza’s epidemiology; the INSIGHT data was collected across four continents, whereas all the AZDHS data all came from a single US state.
 Within the INSIGHT data, the subset of cases observed in the United States showed more dramatic differences in age distribution than data collected in many other countries (Fig. 3).
 Similarly, one previous study also observed greater differences between the age distribution of H1N1 and H3N2 within US data than within European data (13).
-High rates of influenza vaccination in the United States [CITE], population density [CITE], latitude [Cite], and connectivity [CITE] are known to modulate the intensity and seasonality of influenza A, observed differences between INSIGHT study data and Arizona data may reflect true geographic differences in seasonal influenza’s epidemiology.
-Data reported in oth

 On the other hand, differences between datasets may also be due, at least partially, to differences in case ascertainment.
 The INSIGHT study did not enroll children, and its enrolled adult populations contained relatively few subjects under the age of 25, or over the age of 70 (Fig. S##), cohorts in which differences in imprinting status are most pronounced.
 This dearth of cases at the extremes of age may have dampened the signal of subtype-specific differences in risk.
 The age distribution of tested cases was not known in the AZDHS data, but given the large numbers of confirmed cases in children, teens and the elderly (Fig \ref{figS8}), it is obvious that the extremes of age were comparatively well-sampled.
 To illustrate this sampling effect, we down-sampled the AZDHS data to match the age distribution of all tested cases from the INSIGHT study, and found that apparent differences in age-specific risk from H1N1 and H3N2 became weaker as a result of differences in age-specific sampling.
 (Fig. S##).